CiscoTestAutomation/yang/verifiers/docs/examples/gnmi.rst

 -----------------

 In this section we will create custom Gnmi verifier that counts the number of static routes in the device.
-First we create a new file called `count_verifier.py` in the `yang/verifiers` directory and create helper decode method, that will be used to decode GNMI response.
+Take a look at the example module /yang/verifiers/count_verifier.py.
+In this module example Gnmi verifier is implemented Module contains implementation of helper method `decode` that is responsible for decoding the response from the device that is shown below.

 .. code-block:: python

-    # Import base classes.
-For non pyats installation you can use class provided within this module
-    from genie.libs.sdk.triggers.blitz.verifiers import DefaultVerifier, BaseVerifier, GnmiDefaultVerifier
+    from genie.libs.sdk.triggers.blitz.verifiers import GnmiDefaultVerifier
     from genie.libs.sdk.triggers.blitz.rpcverify import OptFields

     class GnmiCountVerifier(GnmiDefaultVerifier):